Communities In Schools of Atlanta empowers youth in the greater Atlanta area to reach their greatest potential through a wide range of services.

 A positive role model is essential to student success.
 We partner with businesses and other nonprofits to ensure that our students have mentors.

 We rely heavily on partnering with other agencies to ensure we have access to the best services for our students and families.

 In addition to providing individual tutors to students, we partner with Reading is Fundamental (RIF) and Page Turners Make Great Learners to provide books and reading events at elementary schools.

 Real World Academy is a 21st Century Learning Center program designed to equip high school students with the needed skills to achieve in life.
 This is done through STEAM related learning opportunities.

 Risky Behavior Programs

 We work with students to provide programs to address real world issues like peer pressure, trauma and leadership development.
-Our XY-Zone program is specifically for African American and Latino male students.
 We also bring in partners like the U.S. Attorney office and ex-offenders to talk to students about the real effects of incarceration and the justice system.